artdvp/nuxt-hacker-news/README.md

 ## Access the Router Params to Load Page-Specific Data in Vue.js and Nuxt

 ## Build Global Navigation with Layouts and nuxt-link in Nuxt

+## Create CSS Transition Effects in Vue.js and Nuxt